rafaeleyng/dotfiles/README.md

 - https://github.com/holman/dotfiles
 - https://github.com/holman/dotfiles/issues/70: I renamed in this project every occurrence of the variable `ZSH` to `DOTFILES`, to avoid conflicts between dotfiles and oh-my-zsh.
-- https://unix.stackexchange.com/questions/151889/why-does-bashs-source-command-behave-differently-when-called-from-a-function: I've used this question to source my files, but if you can understand what is happening (look at all my questions in the comments of the answers) please explain me.
+- https://unix.stackexchange.com/questions/151889/why-does-bashs-source-command-behave-differently-when-called-from-a-function: I've used this question to source my files, but if you can understand what is happening (look at all my questions in the comments of the answers) please explain to me.